 Writing a blog on topical issues relevant to a particular company, done well; can position a company as ‘experts’ in their particular field.
 Securing the trust of the community and the company’s service users can also be achieved in this way.

 Our comment: Having a blog is the perfect way to demonstrate your passions and expertise, as well as new stories is an extended piece of text.
 Having a blog makes directing traffic from social media to your website easier and you will find that some people simply engage more with blog posts.

-Age UK are another example of a company who make full use of all social media platforms such as Facebook, Twitter and blogging, and here they start conversations on key issues such as dementia and domiciliary care and share research they have discovered or carried out themselves.
+Age UK is another example of a company that make full use of all social media platforms such as Facebook, Twitter and blogging, and here they start conversations on key issues such as dementia and domiciliary care and share research they have discovered or carried out themselves.
 They use their social media accounts to recruit, discuss and encourage fundraising, and raise awareness of key age-related issues.
-Open forums mean people can discuss and debate such issues, which benefits Age UK further because it can win them valuable media coverage, gain them trust and respect, and assist their search-engine-optimisation, making the company and its services, as a whole, much more accessible.
+Open forums mean people can discuss and debate such issues, which benefits Age UK further because it can win them valuable media coverage, gain them trust and respect, and assist their search engine optimization, making the company and its services, as a whole, much more accessible.

 Social media in social care: a case study